alexcreek/hubot-datadog-plus/README.md

 # hubot-datadog-plus
-A better way to manage Datadog using Hubot
+Interact with Datadog monitors, hosts and graphs using Hubot